Efficiently Controllable Graphs

 Thus the efficiency of universal quantum computation scales exponentially with the total number of spins.
-Are there architectures enabling quantum gate complexity to scale polynomially, or sub-exponentially, yet the fraction of controlled qubits vanishes with $n$?
-One such architecture is to decompose the graph into $N$ connected blocks, $b_j$, each containing $L$ of qubits with boundaries of size $B$ between them where $L>>B$ for large $n$.
+Are there architectures enabling control complexity to scale polynomially, or sub-exponentially, yet the fraction of controlled qubits vanishes with $n$?
+One such architecture is to decompose the graph into $N$ connected blocks, $b_j$, each containing $L$ qubits with boundaries of size $B$ between them where $L>>B$ for large $n$.
 The boundaries are promoted to be controls.
+And we require that for each block one can apply an additional control term, which together with the Hamiltonian of the block satisfy the assumptions of the complexity result proved above.
 Thus neighboring blocks are separated by a number of controlled qubits.
 The ability to perform arbitrary transformations on control qubits make it possible to completely decouple the blocks \cite{Lloyd1999}.
 Decoupling every block but two, one can perform quantum computation on two adjacent blocks with efficiency $~\text{s}(2L)$.
 In an arbitrary network, two blocks are at most $N$ blocks apart from each other.
 To transfer quantum information between two arbitrary blocks or equivalently to apply any quantum operation to arbitrary two blocks one applies the following procedure.
 Let $b_{p(1)}b_{p(2)}...b_{p(N)}$ be a path of blocks between maximally separated $b_{p(1)}$ and $b_{p(N)}$ where $p( \cdot )$ is some permutation of N blocks.
 Quantum information is mediated through the network by first decoupling the adjacent blocks $b_{p(1)}$ and $b_{p(2)}$ from the rest of network and enacting a quantum transformation on it.
 Then $b_{p(2)}$ and $b_{p(3)}$ are decoupled from the rest and quantum information is transferred between these blocks.
 Continuing this way, quantum information can be mediated between any two blocks at most using $O(N)$ pairwise decoupling operations.
 The total gate complexity of applying any quantum operation between any two blocks is at most $O(N \text{s}(2L))=O(N 2^{2xL} / \epsilon ))$.
 How can the required operations be made to depend sub-exponentially to n?
 Take a family of spin networks, $G(n)$, indexed by the total number of qubits.
 If each network in the family admits a decomposition into $N$ blocks of size $L=\text{log}N/2x$ while $n=N\text{log}N/2x$, the complexity can be made polynomial as $O(N \text{s}(2L))=O(N^2 / \epsilon ))=O(n^2 / \epsilon)$.
-If also the fraction of controls, $c/n$ can be made to vanish as $n$ grows large one has a scalable quantum computer architecture with a small fraction of controls whose gate complexity is sub-exponential.
+If also the fraction of controls, $c/n$ can be made to vanish as $n$ grows large, where $c$ is the number of controls, one has a scalable quantum computer architecture with a small fraction of controls whose gate complexity is sub-exponential.